9.20 PAVEMENT JOINTS

 When placing assemblies on subgrade, contractors use the bottom support wires of the assembly to serve as a guide for bar alignment.
 This is not objectionable provided the bars are fabricated at proper angle to the wire supports.
 Assemblies should be inspected for proper fabrication when delivered to the project.

-Contractors shall not be permitted to block up or support the assemblies on bricks or other means to obtain proper height of dowel bars.
+Contractors shall not be permitted to block up or support the assemblies to obtain proper height of dowel bars.
 When a paving project has two different slab thicknesses requiring load transfer devices, the Contractor shall furnish correct height basket dowel assemblies specifically fabricated to position bars at mid‑depth of the slab for each slab thickness.

 Check for movement of assemblies during passage of the slipform paver.
 If properly set, side forms of the paver should not come in contact with the ends of wire bar supports.
 Check to ensure vibrators on the paver or finishing equipment are set to proper height so vibrators do not touch steel during passage over assemblies.